Venture Centre's Business Resource Centre

 Marketing and Business Planning

 Making a business plan is an important process to go through prior to starting your venture.
 If you are going to apply for financing from a bank or other source, a business plan will more than likely be required.
 However, our business development specialists recommend you make a plan regardless if you go for financing or not.
 A small business statistic to consider is the fact that less than one half of businesses survive past the first three years.
 To avoid becoming a statistic we want you to think of a business plan as a template for your business that you will use to develop and grow your company.
-There are many business plan guides out there to help you develop a plan; we provide an overview of the key components of a business plan in this guide and a template that you can use for your plan.
+There are many business plan guides out there to help you develop a plan; we provide an overview of the key components of a business plan in this guide.

 Marketing is equally important for your business success.
 If people do not know you exist, how are they going to purchase from you?
 Our marketing strategy guide looks at marketing vs. advertising, understanding your market, analyzing the competition, reaching your target market and more.